Eccentric Irish Wedding Traditions and wonderful wedding blessings

 The Lucky Horseshoe

-The lucky horseshoe is a tradition that the whole world is familiar with, but did you know it features in part of the traditional Irish wedding?
-The U-shaped metal pieces was an Irish symbol of luck; people kept them in their houses for good fortune.
+The lucky horseshoe is a tradition that the world is familiar with, but did you know it features part of the traditional Irish wedding?
+The U-shaped metal pieces were an Irish symbol of luck; people kept them in their houses for good fortune.
 Ireland was not the only country with this lucky symbol; England was famous for it too.

 lucky horseshoe the luck of the Irish

-In Greek culture the horseshoe did not symbolize luck.
-It was actually believed that it was a symbol of fertility along with the crescent moon.
-The horseshoe is considered lucky because it resembled the crescent moon, which was believed to be a protector of people in ancient times.
-An upside down horseshoe was seen as bad luck in Irish culture, interestingly.
+In Greek culture, the horseshoe did not symbolise luck.
+It was believed that it was a symbol of fertility.
+The horseshoe is considered lucky because it resembled the crescent moon and was considered a protector of people in ancient times.
+Interestingly, an upside-down horseshoe was seen as bad luck in Irish culture.

 Wedding Bells

-Bells are popular in Christian religions.
+Bells are prevalent in Christian religions.
 People believe that bells are capable of driving evil spirits away.
-Legend said that Saint Patrick drove the evil spirits away with a bell when fasting on Croagh Patrick for 40 days.
+Legend says Saint Patrick drove the evil spirits away with a bell when fasting on Croagh Patrick for 40 days.
 People took no chances and would ring bells to keep their lives and marriages safe.

 wedding bell Irish wedding tradition